mllam/mllam-data-prep/README.md

 ## Usage

 The package is designed to be used as a command-line tool.
 The main command is `mllam-data-prep` which takes a configuration file as input and outputs a training dataset in the form of a `.zarr` dataset named from the config file (e.g. `example.danra.yaml` produces `example.danra.zarr`).
+The package can also be used as a python module to create datasets in a more programmatic way by calling `mllam_data_prep.create_dataset(config)` directly (see below).

+### Command-line usage

 ```bash
 python -m mllam_data_prep example.danra.yaml